List of Edens Zero characters: Deadend Crow and Cure

 Deadend Crow (デッドエンド・クロウ, Deddoendo Kurō) is a 420-meter-tall (1380 ft.) android and mass murderer of over one million humans on the Yukino Cosmos planet Swan in an event called the "Bloody Atmos Day" incident.
 He partners with Ziggy on Lendard in exchange for dominion over the Kaede Cosmos.
 Crow is later revealed to be a creation and alter ego of Cure (キュアー, Kyuā), a regenerating android and treacherous officer of the Interstellar Union Army who obsesses over cosmic balance between good and evil.
-After Crow and Cure are destroyed in Universe 3, Cure appears in Universe Zero as a Galáctica member named "Deadend Cure", but is permanently destroyed by Jinn.
+In Universe Zero, Cure appears as a Galáctica member named "Deadend Cure", but is permanently destroyed by Jinn.
 The reveal of Cure's villainous nature was a spontaneous decision Mashima made during the weekly writing phase of the manga, as Mashima was looking to reduce the number of characters involved at the time, despite feeling the character should have played a more active role.

 God Acnoella

 God Acnoella (ゴッド・アクネラ, Goddo Akunera) is an android woman who commands a swarm of cybernetic dragons that she "births" on the Kaede Cosmos planet Lendard.
 She allies with Ziggy in his conquest of humanity, loaning him Möbius (メビウス, Mebiusu), the perpetual motion machine that produces her dragons, to expand his army.
-She is destroyed by Elsie Crimson immediately upon revealing her true identity as Shaya Le Lendard (シャイア＝ル＝レンダード, Shaia Ru Rendādo), Elsie's formerly human mother and Lendard's ruthless queen.
+She is destroyed by Elsie Crimson immediately upon revealing her true identity as Shaya Le Lendard (シャイア = ル = レンダード, Shaia Ru Rendādo), Elsie's formerly human mother and Lendard's ruthless queen.
 She appears again in Universe Zero as the only Galáctica member to retain her position from the previous world, but is defeated by Homura Kôgetsu.
 Mashima decided on Acnoella's true identity some time before revealing it in the story; due to the story's pacing, her battle with Elsie was simplified from its originally planned version.